voxmedia/thumbor_rewrite_loader/README.md

 # thumbor_rewrite_loader
 An HTTP loader which rewrites matches from a list with a single canonical domain.
 Not production ready, not tested, so please wait for a stable 1.0.0 release.

+##### Concept and Purpose
+We wanted a way to load origin images via a local/private cache.
+We happen to be using Varnish to do that.
+Varnish has static backend definitions so we can't (and don't care to) cache images from third party origins.

+This came about partially because during high traffic spikes right as some content was being published, our front end would generate a lot of differently sized images for the same original image.
+In addition to just having a lot of clients requesting uncached image variants.
+This thundering herd scenario would sometimes max out our request rate limit to S3.
+By using Varnish to proxy these origin image requests they are collapsed to a single request and cached locally.
+Solving the rate limit issues and keeping the origin image around for what is a high probability of further variant requests in the near term.

 ##### Install
 `pip install git+git://github.com/voxmedia/thumbor_rewrite_loader.git@0.9.1`